Posted on Friday 30 April 2021

 The pandemic has brought new, life-altering, and even frightening changes for us all.
 From cities on lockdown to mask mandates, and from social distancing to hospital bed shortages, the “new normal” is in a constant state of evolution.

 It’s dizzying – and not surprisingly, it’s also a significant source of stress for parents, children, students, employees, and employers alike.
+It has pushed so many people to start dealing with a direct lender, and some are struggling to pay back.

 Economies across the globe have undergone massive changes, too.
 The pandemic has heavily influenced the way that we spend money: with limited funds due to unemployment or decreased working hours, people are changing their spending habits.
 And with continuing health concerns over interacting in-person, people are opting for working from home instead of a daily commute to a crowded office.